 Making Gifts Today

-You may also find that your retirement plan can also at times be a convenient "pocket" from which to make charitable gifts to Pacific University each year.
+You may also find that your retirement plan can also at times be a convenient "pocket" from which to make charitable gifts to Pacific University this year.

 If you are over the age of 59½, and can make withdrawals from your traditional IRA or other tax-favored retirement plan without triggering an early withdrawal penalty, you may wish to make withdrawals from retirement plans in amounts sufficient to fund all or a portion of your charitable gifts.